 No one is going to be able to make your decision for you, it's up to you to assess the risk and decide what's right for you.

 Arm yourself with some knowledge about identifying terror risks and what to do in the event of an attack with this article: http://journals.worldnomads.com/safetyhub/story/72300/Worldwide/What-to-do-in-a-terror-attack.

 If you decide to go, be prepared for longer than usual delays at security check points, and make sure you behave and comply with all requests from security personell (they're going to be very twitchy and nervous).

 Knowledge is power, so stay well informed.
 The reality is that there will never be a time in our lives again where there isn't some threat of terror.
 Though in terms of safety, USA to Germany is abut a safe as you will ever get.
 Two first world nations, with first rate security precautions.
 Families are a funny thing and I am sure they would wrap you all up in cotton wool to keep you safe....
 But....is a life lived in fear lived at all?
 No says I. Travel, enjoy Frankfurt and be travel smart..
-You and yours will have a ball. over 7 years agoAnswered by Ted via Travellr.com
+You and yours will have a ball. about 8 years agoAnswered by Ted via Travellr.com